Niels Benedikter

 Metodi matematici della meccanica quantistica, Milan, Fall 2023

-The first part will be similar to the course of Advanced Mathematical Physics I taught 2017 in Copenhagen (see below for lecture notes).
+The first part will be similar to the course of Advanced Mathematical Physics I taught 2017 in Copenhagen (see below for lecture notes covering approximately two thirds of the present course).
 I will introduce von Neumann's framework of unbounded operators in separable Hilbert spaces as a rigorous base for quantum mechanics.
-We will then discuss Schrödinger operators (H = - ∆ + V) in this framework and analyze physical questions such as existence of solutions to the time-dependent Schrödinger equation, symmetries, time-dependent scattering theory, exponential localization of bound states, stability of the essential spectrum, as well as perturbation theory and its convergence.
+We will then discuss Schrödinger operators (H = - ∆ + V) in this framework and analyze physical questions such as existence of solutions to the time-dependent Schrödinger equation, symmetries, time-dependent scattering theory, exponential localization of bound states, and stability of the essential spectrum.

 Lecture calendar and exercise sheets: